mega-mace/mega-mace.github.io/reviews/reviews-n-to-r.md

 RL plays closest to the modern DKC games, and while it's common for me to make comparisons between games unfavorably, I think both are strengthened by the connection.
 Playing RL felt familiar (in a good way) because of this, and yet at the same time helped me appreciate the design of the newer DKC games more, being able to separate them from preconceived notions of how they _should_ be.

 RL has all the staples of a modern 2D platformer: lots of collectibles, a few secret areas and an emphasis on stringing together short but high difficulty challenges in mostly linear levels.
 Each level of course tends to have some major gimmick, be it visual or gameplay or both.
 A big highlight of the game is obviously the music levels, which have a bit of rhythmic timing to them.
 I also recall a level where the camera had a neat effect like you were looking through an aquarium, but there are so many more.
-It's one of those pull out all the creative stops games you would not expect to come from a developer like Ubisoft.
+It's one of those pull out all the creative stops games you would not expect to come from an often maligned developer like Ubisoft.

-## Resident Evil Series

-### Resident Evil 2 (2019)
+## Resident Evil 2 (2019)

 There's definitely a case to be made that the modern gaming industry is too reliant on re-releases and remasters, but remakes?
 Surprisingly, we don't get that many of them, but if they were all done like Capcom's Resident Evil 2, hopefully others will pick up on the concept.
 Granted, I haven't played the original RE2 to compare, and I know some RE purists are divided on the directions the series has taken, but I started out with RE4.
 In 2005, let alone today, the thought of dealing with fixed camera angles, limitations on saving and other dated elements is untenable.
 The RE2 remake brings us the best of both worlds, taking the over the shoulder control style of the new(ish) games but being restrained on the action.